-Theresa May Met A Woman On The Campaign Trail Who Accused Her Of Letting "The Fat Cats Keep The Money "
+Theresa May Met A Woman On The Campaign Trail Who Accused Her Of Letting 'The Fat Cats Keep The Money '

 Cathy, a woman who said she had "mild learning disabilities", challenged Theresa May on the Conservative party's controversial welfare reforms while the prime minister was out campaigning in Oxfordshire on Monday.

-“I’m being serious, I want you to do something for us,” Cathy said as she approach May in Abingdon Market.
+"I’m being serious, I want you to do something for us," Cathy said as she approached May in Abingdon Market.

-May, who calmly nodded throughout the exchange responded that she had a number of plans for people with mental health issues.
+May, who calmly nodded throughout the exchange, responded that she had a number of plans for people with mental health issues.

 "And learning disabilities!"
 Cathy interrupted.
 "I haven’t got a carer at the moment and I’m angry.
 I would like somebody to help me because I can’t do everything that I want to do.